DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 > The players can learn from the Martikovs of the Blue Water Inn, Dr. Rudolph van Richten, or Kasimir Velikov of the Vallakian Vistani encampment that the next full moon will take place on their sixth night after first entering Vallaki.
 As the night of the full moon approaches, players infected with lycanthropy experience nightmares of increasing severity, as well as an increasing appetite for raw meat.
 >
 > Players infected with **werewolf** lycanthropy will be able to search for a cure in [[Arc I - The Walls of Krezk]] after meeting Dr. Rudolph van Richten in [[Arc E - The Missing Vistana]].
 Players of an appropriate class can also cure themselves and others of lycanthropy by casting *remove curse* upon reaching 5th level.
 (Father Lucian of St. Andral's Church in Vallaki cannot cast the spell and therefore cannot cure lycanthropy.)

+> [!warning]+ **Embracing Werewolf Lycanthropy**
+> As noted in [[Session Zero]], this campaign is designed for heroic player characters, rather than villainous ones.
+As such, it is incompatible with characters who choose to embrace **werewolf** lycanthropy by killing and devouring an innocent humanoid.
+If a player expresses any interest in doing so, warn them that embracing the curse will result in their current character being turned into a villainous NPC, requiring them to create a new character instead.
 # C12.
 The Town of Vallaki
 ## C12a.
 The Vallakian Gates
 The road continues forward to the **Town of Vallaki**, largely as described in <span class="citation">Approaching the Town (p.
 95)</span>.
 However, remove the first sentence of the descriptive text and add the following text at the end of the first paragraph: